×

 What is a typical expat home or apartment like in Portugal?

 "We decided to wait before jumping in and buying and watched the buying behaviours, issues other expats had, studied the market, visited houses extensively.
-At present we have decided not too buy due to the exchange rate issues," remarked one member in Tomar.
+At present we have decided not too buy due to the exchange rate issues," explained one person living in Tomar, Portugal.

 "I live in a single family four bedroom home.
 To be honest I don't really know of any US expats in my area.
-The people up north are very friendly, so most of our support circle is Portuguese," said one person in Braga.
+The people up north are very friendly, so most of our support circle is Portuguese," remarked one member in Braga.

 "We are in a mid-rise condo building, renting a 2 bedroom apartment.
 We scoured all of the online sites, and fortunately took the advice of the owner of a holiday rentals site (Portugal Portfolio) to rent through her for 1 month and take that time to look around.
 This resulted in us finding our current home that we'd have never known about, at a better price, and ideally situated in an area of both local residents and holiday-renters, with every amenity within walking distance.
 We have no car--we walk to the market, beach, restaurants.
-We rent a car for excursions further away, as we are visiting every part of Portugal that we can, taking a trip every few weeks," said one expat who made the move to Cascais and Estoril.
+We rent a car for excursions further away, as we are visiting every part of Portugal that we can, taking a trip every few weeks," explained one expat living in Cascais and Estoril, Portugal.

 View More Answers